Sin7Y/ola-lang/docs/ola-language/data-types.md

 If you access a non-existing field on a mapping, all the fields will read as zero.
 It is common practise to have a boolean field called `exists`.
 Since mappings are not iterable, it is not possible to `delete` an entire mapping itself, but individual mapping entries can be deleted.

+{% hint style="info" %}
-Note:  Solidity on Ethereum and on Polkadot takes the keccak 256 hash of the key and the storage slot, and simply uses that to find the entry.
+Solidity on Ethereum and on Polkadot takes the keccak 256 hash of the key and the storage slot, and simply uses that to find the entry.
 Ola used the zk-friendly posiedon hash to calculate solt.
+{% endhint %}